dwhiffing/fury/content/nato/ca/air/body.md

 **CP-140 Aurora**

-The Canadian version of the US P-3 which also mounts the electronics suite of the S-3 Viking to allow for a more varied mission set.
+The Canadian version of the ubiquitous P-3 Orion also mounts the electronics suite of the S-3 Viking allowing for a more varied mission set.
 18 CP-140s were built plus 3 CP-140A Arcturus used primarily for training and fisheries patrols.

 <table>
 <thead>